trallard/dotfiles/README.md

 ## VSCode

-I tend to use VSCOde as my default IDE.
-My current vs code settings are located in [https://snippets.cacher.io/snippet/fffb079d42863bd72d96](https://snippets.cacher.io/snippet/fffb079d42863bd72d96) which I sync using git-sync.

-Though I also have activated [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) now on VSCode as I also like having my settings synced for CodeSpaces, my Linux subsytems and pretty much everything.
+I tend to use VSCode as my default IDE.
+I automatically sync all my extensions with [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) now on VSCode as I also like having my settings synced for CodeSpaces, my Linux subsytems and pretty much everything.

 ## Apps that need manual install

 Though I would love to automate all my installs I have not managed to do it so far.
 Some applications that need to be manually installed are:

-- Descript
-- Audacity
-- Camtasia
 - ElGato Control Center
 - Logitech G hub
 - Logitech presentation (install from cask download)
 - Logi Capture
-- Moom
 - Wally (and CLI see ergodox)
 - R and Rstudio
+- RightFont